mmistakes/minimal-mistakes/_posts/2018-09-07-GPO-apply-only-once.md

 <span style="font-size:10px;color:gray">Please note that you can right-click on an image an see it in a new tab, this way you see its full format.</span>

-Notice that i remoted the spaces in the executables name.
+Notice that i removed the spaces in the executables name.
 This was causing issues and removing them was the fastest solution.

 While testing this, i had multiple devices at hand but after a while i ran out of "blank" devices where the GPO did not run on.
 I could have just edited the GPO to not only run once during testing, but what fun would that be?